OpenEvalProject/evals/manuscripts/elife-03790/v1/manuscript.md

 We show that SAGA specifies the fate of non-chromosomal circles by promoting their attachment to NPCs and thereby their high-fidelity confinement into the mother cell during mitosis.
 This prevents the propagation of these molecules in the population.
 We discovered that, as a consequence of this retention mechanism, NPCs cluster around DNA circles and are concomitantly retained in the mother cell.
 Thus, both ERCs and NPCs accumulate in old cells, promoting ageing.
 These findings allow making the following points.

-## A unifying model for the asymmetric segregation of DNA circles
+### A unifying model for the asymmetric segregation of DNA circles

-Our data provide a unifying model for how non-chromosomal DNA circles are retained (Model
+Our data provide a unifying model for how non-chromosomal DNA circles are retained (Model Figure 12A).
+First, we propose that both morpho-kinetic parameters (Gehlen et al., 2011) as well as tethering to NPCs are required for efficient circle retention in vivo.
+The morpho-kinetic constraints provide the baseline for circle retention and ensure that unattached plasmids are still fairly well retained, as observed in SAGA defective cells (this study) or for unattached episomes (Gehlen et al., 2011).
+Above this baseline, the barrier-tether mechanism further tightens circle retention to achieve high fidelity.
+Indeed, supporting this model mutations that prolong anaphase (yku70∆) and mutations that weaken the nuclear diffusion barrier without prolonging anaphase (bud6∆) both affect circle retention.
+Second, we propose that tight confinement of the circles by the diffusion barrier requires the attachment of the circles to NPCs.
+Indeed, what the barrier efficiently retains in the mother cell is neither NPCs alone nor the unbound circles but rather the circle-bound NPCs.
+Accordingly, anchorage of the circles to NPCs strongly enhances the retention of both NPCs and circles.

 ![Figure 12.](https://cdn.elifesciences.org/articles/03790/elife-03790-fig12-v1.jpg)

 **Figure 12.:** (A) Model of how SAGA prevents DNA circles from segregating into the daughter cell: SAGA attaches DNA circles to NPCs via the TREX-2 complex, which reduces the diffusion of the circle-bound NPCs, preventing them to pass the diffusion barrier at the bud neck.
-(B) The retention of circle-bound NPCs leads to a SAGA-dependent accumulation of ERCs and NPCs in old mother cells.DOI: http://dx.doi.org/10.7554/eLife.03790.016
+(B) The retention of circle-bound NPCs leads to a SAGA-dependent accumulation of ERCs and NPCs in old mother cells.

 This finding helps solving a debate in the field.
 Although NPC attachment had already been proposed to mediate the retention of DNA circles (Shcheprova et al., 2008), the observation that NPCs were themselves inefficiently retained in exponentially growing cells strongly argued against this model (Khmelinskii et al., 2010; Colombi et al., 2013; Menendez-Benito et al., 2013).
 Populations of exponentially growing cells are primarily composed of young cells, with only about 5% of the cells having divided more than three times.
 Since only very few, if any, young cells contain an ERC or other DNA circle, our model accounts well for why most exponentially growing cells only weakly retain NPCs in the mother cell.